StrangeBeeCorp/docs/docs/Administration/users/about-type-of-users.md

 * “admin” in “organisationB”
 * “read-only” in “organisationC”

-> NOTE: A single user can belong to many organizations and in each organization it has a   dedicated user profile.
+> **NOTE**: A single user can belong to many organizations and in each organization it has a   dedicated user profile.